prachidhingra09/Tweet-Analyzer/README.md

 2. Run `python3 tAnalyser.py` for predictions of your model to be saved in `decisionTreeResult.csv`.

+> Note: Set TRAIN = True while training and then change it to False while testing.

+#### Files

+- tAnalyser.py (Main file with preprocessing and decisionTree algorithm)
+- util.py (Additional Funtinalities used within the algorithm)
+- stats.py (General statistical information about the dataset and will two pickle files which are the frequency distribution of unigrams and bigrams in the training dataset. )
+- decisionTreeResult.csv (The final results are stored here)
+- ./datasets/ (Directory containing all the required data for the model)

 > Built By: `iimashfaaq` & `prachidhingra09`